-- To the maximum extent practicable, include local road improvements, provide multiple site access locations and routes, stagger work schedules for different work functions (e.g., site preparation, facility construction, and operations), shift work hours to facilitate off-peak commuting times to minimize impact on local commuters, or implement a ride-sharing or shuttle program.
-These actions would mitigate impacts related to the daily commutes of construction workers. - Incorporate environmental inspection and monitoring measures into facility planning to monitor and respond to transportation impacts during construction, operation, and decommissioning.
+- To minimize impacts on local commuters related to the daily commute of construction workers, include local road improvements, provide multiple site access locations and routes, stagger work schedules for different work functions, shift work hours to facilitate off-peak commuting times, or implement a ridesharing or shuttle program. - Incorporate inspection and monitoring measures into facility planning to monitor and respond to transportation impacts during construction, operations, and decommissioning.